MoonriseSoftwareCalifornia/CosmosCMS/README.md

 Cosmos CMS is easy to host, simple to administer, and user-friendly for web developers and non-technical content creators alike.

-### Why Choose Cosmos?
+### When to choose Cosmos over WordPress?

-Here are some scenarios where you might choose Cosmos over a system like WordPress:
+This is a common question.
+When might I choose Cosmos over a system like WordPress?
+Here are some reasons:

 * **Omnichannel Content Delivery:** If you need to deliver content across multiple platforms (web, mobile, IoT, etc.), a headless CMS allows you to manage content centrally and distribute it via APIs.
 * **Flexibility and Customization:** When you require a highly customized front-end experience, a headless CMS provides the flexibility to use any front-end technology or framework.